ace-wg/ace-oscore-gm-admin/draft-ietf-ace-oscore-gm-admin.md

 The Administrator can send a PATCH/iPATCH request {{RFC8132}} to the group-configuration resource associated to an OSCORE group, in order to update the value of only part of the group configuration.

-The request payload has the same format of the PUT request defined in {{configuration-resource-put}}, with the difference that it MAY also specify names of application groups to be added or removed from the 'app_groups' status parameter.
-The names of the application groups to delete or add are provided as defined below.
+The request payload has the same format of the PUT request defined in {{configuration-resource-put}}, with the difference that it MAY also specify names of application groups to be removed from or added to the 'app_groups' status parameter.
+The names of such application groups are provided as defined below.

 * When custom CBOR is used, the CBOR map in the request payload includes the field 'app_groups_diff'.
 This field MUST NOT be present multiple times, and it is encoded as a CBOR array including the following two elements.